For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Red-capped Flowerpeckers were widespread and common.
 Here, one deposits a "processed" mistletoe berry on a handy twig.
 Photo by participant Steve Rannels.

-LARGE-BILLED GERYGONE (Gerygone magnirostris) [*]
+LARGE-BILLED GERYGONE (Gerygone magnirostris) – Heard only along the Ketu River. [*]

 Pomatostomidae (Pseudo-Babblers)